Kabo is a quickly-growing Canadian Fresh Home-Delivered dog food brand who have followed the huge success of similar brands based south of the border.

 At this time, we have no information on what type of animal testing, if any, that Kabo participates in.

-However, we strongly believe that laboratory and invasive testing of animals is a cruel and outdated practice and one which should be eliminated.
+Regardless of this, we strongly believe that laboratory and invasive testing of animals is a cruel and outdated practice and one which should be eliminated.

 Kabo Featured Articles